Gertjan423/index_test_course/chapter2.md

 ---
 title        : Filtering joins and set operations description  : Filtering joins and Set operations combine information from data sets without adding new variables.
 Filtering joins filter the observations of one data set based on whether or not they occur in a second data set.
 Set operations use combinations of observations from both data sets to create a new data set.

---- type:VideoExercise lang: xp: skills: key:ad76dbd4d5
+--- type:VideoExercise lang:r xp: skills: key:d80b5fe047
 ## Semi-joins
 Have you ever tried to filter data based on the combination of many variables.
 You could try to do this with `filter()`, but it will be much easier with a semi-join.

 *** =video_link

---- type:NormalExercise lang: xp: skills: key:3cc9647c35
+--- type:NormalExercise lang:r xp: skills: key:e9b425c185
 ## Semi-join
 Return just the rows of X that we have Y information for

 *** =instructions